andrebastosdias/pokemon-showdown-sim-prs/README.md

 | [Redirect the Counter target if the original one has fainted](https://github.com/smogon/pokemon-showdown/pull/11383) | | |
 | [Counter should be callable by Sleep Talk](https://github.com/smogon/pokemon-showdown/pull/11384) | | |

-### Difficulty 3 - mechanically sound, but review carefully
+### Difficulty 3 - mechanically sound, usually more extensive, review carefully
 | PR | Reviewed by | Notes |
 | --- | --- | --- |
 | [Fix spread move reduction in Gen 4](https://github.com/smogon/pokemon-showdown/pull/11180) | Slayer, Zarel | |